 Here are some of the teaching tools in How to Cook Everything: The Basics:

-- Twenty nine Basics Features are scattered throughout to simplify broad subjects with sections like “Think of Vegetables in Groups,” “How to Cook Any Grain,” and “5 Rules for Buying and Storing Seafood.”
+- 29 features are scattered throughout to simplify broad subjects, with sections like “Think of Vegetables in Groups,” “How to Cook Any Grain,” and “5 Rules for Buying and Storing Seafood.”

-- The demonstration photos each build on a step from the recipe to teach a core lesson, like “Cracking an Egg,” “Using Pasta Water,” “Recognizing Doneness,” and “Crimping the Pie Shut.”
+- Hundreds of demonstration photos build on each step in a recipe to teach a core lesson, like “Cracking an Egg,” “Using Pasta Water,” “Recognizing Doneness,” and “Crimping the Pie Shut.”

 - Detailed notes appear in blue type near selected images.
-Here Mark highlights what to look for during a particular step and offers handy advice and other helpful asides.
+Here, I highlight what to look for during a particular step and offer handy advice and other helpful asides.

 - “Is It Done Yet” depicts the subtle difference a minute can make when cooking foods like eggs or pasta; other images capture the moment a sauce thickens, water simmers steadily, or rice becomes tender.